 While the sarong may not be completely Thai, it has been used in the country and surrounding region for many years.
-The name is different depending if it is for men or women.
+The name is different depending on if it is for men or women.
 A male sarong is called a ‘pha khao ma’ (ผ้าขาวม้า), while one for females is a ‘pha tung’ (ผ้าถุง).
-These are very versatile and can be used than more than just clothing.
+These are very versatile and can be used for more than just clothing.
 However, what they do have in common is their interesting designs.
 The better ones are made of silk, though they come in all types of material.

 Different Materials Used

 As you can imagine, the weather plays a large role in the choice of clothing and the materials used.
 The word ‘phaa’ (ผ้า) means fabric, and is placed before the name of a particular material.
 Cotton, for example, is ‘phaa fai’ (ผ้าฝ้าย).
 The name for wool in Thai is ‘phaa khon gae’ (ผ้าขนแกะ).

 As mentioned above, silk is a common material used for some clothes in Thailand.
 The country is famous for its silk, after all.
 In Thailand, Silk is called ‘phaa mai’ (ผ้าไหม).
 If you want to make sure you are getting Thai silk, then you would say ‘phaa mai thai’ (ผ้าไหมไหม)

 Learning About Thai Clothing